 What are the opening hours of St. Paul's Cathedral?

-The opening hours of St Paul's Cathedral are from Monday to Saturday from 8:30 am to 4:30 pm, although the visit to the dome has a shorter schedule, from 9:30 am to 4:15 pm.
+The opening hours of St Paul's Cathedral are Monday to Saturday from 8:30 am to 4:30 pm, although the visit to the dome has shorter opening hours, from 9:30 am to 4:15 pm.
 I recommend that you go first thing in the morning and start the visit in the nave when it is still not very crowded, to go up to the dome an hour later when they allow access.

 How much time do you need to visit St. Paul's Cathedral?

 The visit to St. Paul's Cathedral has an estimated duration of approximately two hours.
-It is important that you take this into account so that you can plan the rest of the day as well as possible, since next to the temple there are several monuments and museums that you can see before or after.
+It is important that you take this into account so that you can plan the rest of the day as well as possible, since there are several monuments and museums next to the temple that you can see before or after the visit.

-After your visit to St. Paul's Cathedral, I recommend that you take the opportunity to go to some of the points of interest of the city closest to the temple in order to make the most of the tourist day.
+After your visit to St. Paul's Cathedral, I recommend that you take the opportunity to go to some of the points of interest in the city closest to the temple in order to make the most of the day's sightseeing.
 Here are the main ones:

 - Museum of London: It is one of the most important museums in the city and its collection includes pieces ranging from prehistory to the present.